Calvinist Cadet Corps: Counselors’ conventions

 Each summer, with the exception of the summer when an international camporee is taking place, the Cadet Corps sponsors a counselors’ convention.
 The event is hosted by Cadet councils and the venue and activities for the event are coordinated by the host council committee.
 The event typically will take place in the area where the host council is located.
 This event is seen by the organization as an opportunity for counselors and their families to learn, share, and recommit themselves to serving the ministry.
 The organization values family support for the men who serve as counselors; because of this, the conventions are family events, providing workshops and activities for wives and activities for children.

 Regional conferences

 Where there are concentrations of clubs within reasonable driving distance, the local councils in that region host annual weekend conferences.
 These events will allow the counselors to receive training and share ideas in a form that will fit their financial and time constraints.

 Council meetings

 Wherever there are three or more clubs in geographic proximity the organization encourages them to form a council.
-The councils' primary objectives are to share club resources, sponsor larger events that enhance a boy's cadeting experience, such as field days, pinewood derby races, and collective camping trips, and develop educational opportunities for counselors.
+The councils' primary objectives are to share club resources, sponsor larger events that enhance a boy's experience as a cadet, such as field days, pinewood derby races, and collective camping trips, and develop educational opportunities for counselors.
 The educational opportunities typically take place at a monthly or bimonthly council meeting where several workshops or demonstrations will be held.